InstaPy/instapy-docker/README.md

 # InstaPy-Docker

-## How to use InstaPy with Docker and docker-compose.
-Find below some basics commands
+## How to use InstaPy with docker-compose

 * clone this repository and `cd docker-compose`
 * remove `.example` from quickstart or create your own quickstart file